jackedwardbeard/AUTH_JWT/README.md

 * Has an unprotected route ('/unprotected') that does not require an access token.

 # To-Dos / Improvements
-- Move backend login into controller files, and import it in to each route.
 - Add input validation (not the focus of this repo, so I probably won't implement this).
 Currently you can enter anything into any input field.

 # Weaknesses